JorelAli/CommandAPI/README.md

 # 1.13-Command-API
 An API to use the new command UI introduced in Minecraft 1.13. _(Despite the name, this API is compatible for Minecraft versions 1.13 - 1.16.1)_

+### Official Discord!
+(In progress)

+The project is somewhat big enough to make it worth building a community around!
+I've started creating a Discord server which you can join [here](https://discord.gg/juFNP7h)!

 ## Downloads & Documentation (includes usage for server owners)

 The documentation has moved!
 You can now get your hands on the latest and greatest documentation on the [CommandAPI website!](https://www.jorel.dev/1.13-Command-API/)